 Schools Help Families in Need

 Schools provide a trusting environment where staff can offer parents a little extra support and help them feed their families.
-The Idaho Foodbank selects nutritious and nonperishable items, and stocks school pantry shelves with enough food to help feed a family for three to five days.
-Vouchers for a free gallon of milk are also available through the School Pantry program.
+The Idaho Foodbank selects nutritious and non-perishable items, and stocks school pantry shelves with enough food to help feed a family for three to five days.